 Males are commonly seen flying near the ground in search of females.
-After mating, females seek out the nests of ground dwelling solitary bees and wasps.
-Once located, the female velvet ant digs into the nest, locating the developing bees/wasps within.
+After mating, females seek out the nests of ground dwelling solitary ants and wasps.
+Once located, the female velvet ant digs into the nest, locating the developing stinging insects/wasps within.
 Eggs are laid on stages that have completed feeding and are preparing for pupation.
-The velvet ant mother will cut thought the host’s cocoon and lay and egg which upon hatching will consume the bee/wasp host.
-Velvet ants likely produce only one generation per year and spend the winter in the pupal stage within the tunnels of the bees/wasps on which they have fed.
+The velvet ant mother will cut thought the host’s cocoon and lay and egg which upon hatching will consume the stinging insect/wasp host.
+Velvet ants likely produce only one generation per year and spend the winter in the pupal stage within the tunnels of the stinging insects/wasps on which they have fed.
 Adult velvet ants emerge in the late spring.
 As adults, both males and females feeding on nectar and pollen and are often more easily observed as they visit flowers such as milkweed to feed.